solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 3. Again, run the previous command to see the newly generated IO information.

     ```sql
+    --see client backed / bulk write in context after pgbench
     select * from pg_stat_io order by writes desc;
     ```